christopherkenny/adj/README.md

 <!-- badges: end -->

 `adj` provides a lightweight adjacency list class for R, built on the [vctrs](https://vctrs.r-lib.org/) package.
-This allows for pretty printing along with several validation checks.
+Adjacency lists are validated on creation, automatically reindex when subsetted or indexed, and support pretty-printing.
+Lists can be easily converted to a zero-index basis, which allows for easy passing of objects to low-level languages for processing.
+Creation of adjacency lists from shapefiles is supported through an optional dependency on `geos`.

 ## Installation

-You can install the development version of adj from [GitHub](https://github.com/) with:
+You can install the development version of `adj` from [GitHub](https://github.com/) with:

 ``` r